ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/4-operational-emissions.md

 ## Generators
 {% include categoryItem.html item="CatGGenerators" %}

+### Estimated emissions

+**Estimate used: High level = 0 kgCO<sub>2</sub>e/year**

+Estimate confidence: n/a

+### Agreed scope

-GWF do not operate any generators on premise, so again this can be reported as zero.
+GWF do not operate any generators on premise.
+This means there are no carbon emissions to report in this category and we're highly confident about this.

-**Total carbon emissions for Generators: 0kgCO<sub>2</sub>e/year**

 [To the top](#top)